relu91/niftyeditor/README.md

 Nifty-editor
 ===========

-An editor to build gui for you game engine!
-Powered by the powerfull [nifty-gui](http://nifty-gui.lessvoid.com/) , you could create immersive gui for your games in few steps!
+An editor to build GUIs for your game engine!
+Powered by the powerfull [nifty-gui](http://nifty-gui.lessvoid.com/) , you could create immersive GUIs for your games in few steps!
 Nifty-gui has rederer support for the follow engines :

 * LWJGL